wimlds-trojmiasto/detect-waste/README.md

 # Detect waste
-AI4Good project for detecting waste in environment [www.detectwaste.ml](www.detectwaste.ml)
+AI4Good project for detecting waste in environment.
+[www.detectwaste.ml](www.detectwaste.ml)

+Did you know that we produce 300 million tons of plastic every year?
+And only the part of it is properly recycled.

+The idea of detect waste project is to use Artificial Intelligence to detect plastic waste in the environment.
+Our solution is applicable for video and photography.
+Our goal is to use AI for Good.

 ![](notebooks/demo.png)

 # Datasets

-In Detect Waste in Pomerania project we used 9 publicity available datasets, and some data collected using [Google Images Download](https://github.com/hardikvasa/google-images-download).
+In Detect Waste in Pomerania project we used 9 publicity available datasets, and additional data collected using [Google Images Download](https://github.com/hardikvasa/google-images-download).

 For more details, about the data we used, check our [jupyter notebooks](https://github.com/wimlds-trojmiasto/detect-waste/tree/main/notebooks) with data exploratory analysis.